sayitfast/MountWizzard3/README.md

 The use this software is at your own risk!
 No responsibility for damages to your mount or other equipment or your environment.
 Please take care yourself !

-Hope this makes fun and help, CS Michel
+Hope this makes fun and helps you for your hobby, CS Michel